3forges/pesto-api/README.md

 curl -iv -X GET -H 'Accept: application/json' http://localhost:3000/pesto-content | tail -n 1 | jq .

 ```

-* And you cancheck the constraints to create a PestoContent, by running :
+- And you can check the constraints to create a PestoContent, by running:

 ```bash
 # ---